The Bottle Rockets: The 1990s

 The Bottle Rockets released their self-titled first album in 1993.
 The Brooklyn Side followed on East Side Digital, in 1994, to resounding critical acclaim.
 In 1995, the Bottle Rockets then signed with Atlantic Records, which re-released The Brooklyn Side.
+In January of that same year, the Bottle Rockets appeared on the FX morning talk show Breakfast Time in what was supposed to be an episode-long appearance, but after performing only one song, they left the studio because they were annoyed by the shows puppet Bob, and they would not return to the studio unless he was gone.
+Bob stayed and the band didn't return.
 The single "Radar Gun" was a hit on rock radio—reaching No. 27 on Billboard's rock chart—and the band toured extensively to support the album.
 The band appeared on the television show Late Night with Conan O'Brien performing one of their original songs as well as being featured in a comedic skit.
 The relationship with Atlantic Records turned out to be difficult.
 Most of the original staff who promoted The Brooklyn Side had been laid off or fired from Atlantic.
-The release of the Bottle Rockets' next record, 24 Hours A Day, was delayed until late 1997.
+The release of the Bottle Rockets' next record, 24 Hours a Day, was delayed until late 1997.
 The band parted ways with Atlantic in 1998.

 The Bottle Rockets are featured in the PBS documentary The Mississippi River of Song: The Grassroots of American Music.
 In the series, which is narrated by Ani DiFranco, Brian Henneman says that he and the band are "reporters from the heartland" writing stories about their friends.
 The Bottle Rockets performed live at the Smithsonian Institution in Washington, DC at the premiere for the film, and also appear on the Smithsonian Folkways Recordings soundtrack.

 Bottle Rockets then signed with Doolittle records, which later became New West Records.
 Doolittle released an EP of outtakes from 24 Hours A Day called Leftovers in 1998.
 About this time, Tom Ray was replaced on bass by Robert Kearns.
 The Bottle Rockets' fourth full-length record, Brand New Year, was released on Doolittle in 1999.
 "Power hooks and muscular guitar fights that would make Skynyrd proud" and "'70s power rock with a dirty edge—sort of ZZ Top meets Lynyrd Skynyrd meets Bad Company" is the calling card of Brand New Year.